 Access to HE Diploma (Midwifery) awarded by OCN London Region

 Yes, all candidates will be interviewed.
-In addition to successful interview, all learners must demonstrate Literacy and Numeracy skills at Level 2.
+In addition to this, all learners must demonstrate literacy and numeracy skills at Level 2.
 This assessment will take place in the form of online test on the day of the interview.
 Please note that each candidate will be asked to provide evidence of their English qualification on the day of the interview, this evidence should be in the form of certificates or relevant transcripts (Maths is desired but not essential).

-Extra costs will include: Binders Stationery Course textbooks (approximately £50.00)
+Extra costs will include: ring binders, stationery, course textbooks (approximately £50.00).

 To apply or enrol for this course you must first create an account with the College.
 This is a simple process that should not take more than a few minutes.